QBC8-Team7/MagicCrawler/doc/bootup.md

 # Bootup

-1. `go mod tidy`
+1. run `go mod tidy`  for install packages
+2. install docker
-2. run dockerized postgres at 5432
+3. install dockerized postgres

-...needs updating
+4. install dockerized redis
+5. get bot id token from botfather and set in config
+6. run project by `make run-app`

+## Database
+write your query inside `pkg/db/query` then run `make sqlc-gen` to generate repositories. you can import generated function to interact with db.

+if you made any changes on db scheama please make sure that you create a migration files by `make new-migrate`.